-After writing this blog for just over three years now, I find it quite interesting to see what types of posts are immediately successful, and which articles continue to be successful over a long period of time.
+After writing this blog for just over three years now, I find it quite interesting to see what types of posts are immediately successful and which articles continue to be successful over a long period of time.

-The most popular blog post that I have written since 2015 is titled ‘How Have Intimate Relationships Changed Over the Years, and Where Does It Leave Us Now?‘.
-It was first published in May 2016, and did okay initially, but continued to build over time, and its most successful month for post views was April 2018, nearly two years after it was first released!
+The most popular blog post that I have written since 2015 is titled ‘How Have Intimate Relationships Changed Over the Years, and Where Does It Leave Us Now?’.
+It was first published in May 2016 and did okay initially but continued to build over time, and its most successful month for post views was April 2018, nearly two years after it was first released!

-Most posts tend to track like the typical movies being released at the cinema, or book at the book store, or song at the record store (back when they still existed).
+Most posts tend to track like the typical movies being released at the cinema, a book at the book store, or a song at the record store (back when they still existed).
 Their biggest week of views (or sales) tends to occur right near the start, and a lousy opening release indicates that the overall views (or sales) aren’t likely to be that great either.
 Very rarely, this isn’t the case.

-At boxofficemojo.com, they even talk about and predict opening multipliers for films, or how much a movie will gross in comparison to its opening weekend takings.
+At boxofficemojo.com, they even talk about and predict opening multipliers for films or how much a movie will gross compared to its opening weekend takings.
 One of the most significant drops was the remake of ‘Friday the 13th’ in 2009.
 It grossed over $40 million in the first week, less than $8 million in the second week, and only $65 million all up on the US Box office.
 This was a multiplier of only 1.625, indicating that it had no staying power.
 Essentially, anyone who wanted to see it saw it as soon as it came out, and that was it.

-Avatar is the highest grossing movie of all time worldwide.
-It stayed in release for 238 days and grossed nearly 2.8 billion dollars, or $600million more than Titanic, the second place movie of all time worldwide, also directed by James Cameron.
+Avatar is the highest-grossing movie of all time worldwide.
+It stayed in release for 238 days and grossed nearly 2.8 billion dollars, or $600million more than Titanic, the second-place movie of all time worldwide, also directed by James Cameron.
 Apparently, he knows how to make films that impact people.

 In the U.K., Wet Wet Wet pulled their song ‘Love is All Around’ after 15 weeks at number 1 on the charts, and Gnarls Barkly did the same with their song ‘Crazy’ after 9 weeks at #1.
 While most bands would love nothing more than for their song to reach the top of the charts, sometimes other artists want to pull their song before everyone gets sick of it, worrying that they will become forever known as one-hit wonders otherwise (can anyone remember or name another Wet Wet Wet or Gnarls Barkly song?).

-So how is it that some movies, books and songs defy the odds and have seemingly miraculous staying power?
+So how do some movies, books and songs defy the odds and have seemingly miraculous staying power?
 I’m not sure if the exact reason is fully known, but it does seem to be that they all make an emotional impact on the audience and come out at the right place and the right time to have the effect that they do.
 One year earlier or later, and the same magic just may not be recreated.
 It’s why remakes often fail.

 Let’s find out what makes ideas genuinely stick, why relationships always seem to interest people and the most important thing you need to know if you want your relationship to endure and stand the test of time…